 When at a venue where other people are present you should be aware of what your actions will do to others and vice versa.
 In addition, before you even embark on an aurora photography adventure, consider some of the following tips.

-1. When using a red flashlight, point it down at all times.
+1. When using a white or red flashlight, point it down at all times.
 Light of any kind, even red light, can interfere with night vision, be distracting, and impact photography.
-On nights when the Moon is present, walking on snow may be fairly easy to do without a flash light.
+On nights when the Moon is present, walking on snow may be fairly easy to do without a flashlight.

 2. Disable the ability of your camera to flash.
 Cover or tape the flash to back this up.